drewsdodger/HSP/README.md

  Human Simulation Project

 # How to run
+ This will cover the requirements and steps to run on the majority of operating systems, note that only Windows is gaurenteed to have support.
 # Requirements
  A copy of Python3 is highly recommended, but python2 could work.
  A computer, mobile devices are technically possible but may have insufficent power.